ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - target - this unit type similar to runlelvel in sysV, so a desired state for the whole system
         - services and other units can be tied to a target, multiple targets can be active simultaneously
     - slice - heirarchical manage a resource of group of processes, using cgroups
+        - can group other slices or scopes or services
-    - scope - manage set of sys processes, external processes. dont fork their own. scopes not configured via unit config files
+    - scope - manage set of processes that are external. i.e. not started by systemd, i.e. no unit config files
+        - systemd creates them using the systemd dbus API
     - timer - replacement for cron basically, specify a service unit to run and a schedule for it
 - with GNOME systemd will kill any daemon processes started in the gnome session(slice), e.g. tmux(feb2023 ubunut22), with a log out
     - https://unix.stackexchange.com/questions/583283/how-to-prevent-processes-from-being-killed-when-i-log-out-of-gnome